dansantander/tictactoe/README.md

 </pre>

 Each player will be asked to choose a cell number taking turns.
-Game is won by player who is able to get three of its marks on a straight line, weather it's vertically, horizontally or diagonally.
+Game is won by player who is able to get three of its marks on a straight line, whether it's vertically, horizontally or diagonally.
 Scores will be displayed after each game.

 <!-- INSTRUCTIONS-->